juliet29/replan2eplus/ROADMAP.md

 Defaults and Constants
 - Will keep all defaults in a `defaults` folder or file?

+Folder organization inside the design modules
+- data: reading json, will also have the json typed dict that is expected, and should throw error, maybe use pydantic
+- interfaces: has types that are used in logic and expected in presentation?
+- logic: actual work
+- presentation: functions that `ezcase/main.py` will call...

 ## Maintenance

+Need to fix the geomeppy error!
+- Mutable sequence etc..

 Eppy/Geomeppy Inheritance
 - Decide if using Epbunch from Eppy or Geomeppy?